-All my cherished Christmas memories return to me each December as I await the return of my own family home to share in our holiday festivities.
+All my cherished Christmas memories return to me each December as I await the return home of my grown family to share in our holiday festivities.
 I too deck the halls just as I learned from my Mother.
 Christmas starts for me the day after Thanksgiving, not with shopping on black Friday, but with decorating.
 When our children were young their Christmas gifts to me were festive Lenox Christmas china for holiday entertaining.
 Every year my decorating starts with displaying my Christmas China in the dinning room china cabinet.
 Like crisp New England mornings with a dusting of snow seeing the Christmas China in the cabinet signals to our family the Christmas holiday season has begun.
 Now I decorate throughout our home with abandonment while memories of Christmases past live again flowing back to me as I lovingly unwrap so many special decorations including the beautiful nativity figurines that my mother made for me and my husband for our first Christmas.
 Once each room is throughly dressed in Christmas finery I can turn my full attention to baking Christmas cookies.
 Yes I still make Pizzelles with my grandmother’s monogrammed mold, part of her trousseaux, using my family’s special recipe, perfectly thin and crisp as my mother taught me so long ago.
 My baking takes, according to my family, mythical proportions with the rumor circulating through our family that I actually bake thousands of cookies!
 Never having counted my cookies I only know that tin after tin magically appear lining the shelves of my pantry where pounds of flour, sugar, chocolate, nuts and preserves formerly resided.
 Each year my cookie assortment contains old favorites as well as new recipes that I can’t resist adding to my cookie collection.
 Trays of cookies greet guest as they visit with the remaindering cookies packed in holiday tins for family and friends near and far.